Johnson County Prevention and Recovery Coalition

 Prevention and Education

-The Prevention & Education subcommittee strives to coordinate with community partners to provide all-inclusive messaging, information and strategies to address substance use and misuse as it relates to the current opioid epidemic.
+The Prevention and Education workgroup strives to coordinate with community partners to provide all-inclusive messaging, information and strategies to address substance use and misuse.

 Substance abuse and addiction almost always have underlying causes, and these roots of addiction must be addressed.
-The root causes subcommittee looks at these factors at the population level, aiming to identify interventions that ameliorate them, thus preventing individuals in the future from becoming addicted.
+The Root Causes workgroup looks at these factors at the population level, aiming to identify interventions that impact them, thus preventing individuals in the future from becoming addicted.

 Harm Reduction

-The Harm Reduction subcommittee is working to save lives in Johnson County by advocating, educating and providing tools to decrease overdoses/poisonings risk and death in our community.
+The Harm Reduction workgroup is working to save lives in Johnson County by advocating, educating and providing tools to decrease risk of overdose and poisoning deaths in our community.

 Coalition Meetings